bedoasd/MovieKotlinApp/README.md

 # MovieKotlinApp
-Movie App is an application that displays Movies and allows you (search for any Article - learn more about movie details (name, rating,release date ,overview)))
+Movie App is an application that displays Movies and allows you (search for any movie name  - learn more about movie details (name, rating,release date ,overview)))
 <br/>Tools used:
   <br/>-Android Studio
   <br/>-kotlin